Understanding Language Prior of LVLMs by Contrasting Chain-of-Embedding: Problem Statement

-\paragraph{Language prior (LP).} An LVLM has a vast amount of knowledge in its parameters obtained during unimodal pretraining and visual instruction tuning of entire model components.
+\paragraph{Basic notations.} Let $\mathcal{D}=\{(x_{v},x_{t})_{i}\}_{i=1}^{N}$ denote a dataset of $N$ image-text queries $(x_{v},x_{t})$, sampled from a population distribution $\mathcal{P}$.
+Each tuple $(x_{v},x_{t})$ consists of a visual input $x_{v}$, and a natural language query $x_{t}$, expressed in a prompt form.
+We distinguish $X_v$ from $x_v$ to denote a random variable and its observation (similarly for $X_t$).
+Then, we define the data structure as follows. \begin{definition} We define $\mathcal{P}_{\text{VT}}$ as the \textbf{vision-dependent} distribution, consisting of examples where resolving the textual query requires access to the associated visual input.
+In contrast, $\mathcal{P}_{\text{T}}$ is the \textbf{vision-independent} distribution, containing examples where the textual query can be answered correctly without visual information (\emph{i.e.}, the text alone suffices).
+A sample dataset $\mathcal{D}$ is constructed with $\mathcal{D}_{\text{VT}}$ and $\mathcal{D}_{\text{T}}$, each containing at least one element from populations $\mathcal{P}_{\text{VT}}$ and $\mathcal{P}_{\text{T}}$, respectively: { } where $|\cdot|$ denotes the cardinality of a set.
+See examples of $\mathcal{D}_\text{VT}$ and $\mathcal{D}_\text{T}$ in Figure~\ref{fig:framework_overview}. \end{definition} Meanwhile, we have an LVLM, $F_{\theta}=f_h \circ f_{L} \circ f_{L-1} \circ \cdots \circ f_{1} \circ f_{0}$, parameterized with $\theta$.
+Here, $f_{0}$ denotes the composition of the visual encoder, modality connector, and text embedding layer; $(f_{1}, \ldots, f_{L})$ corresponds to the $L$ stacked decoder layers of the LLM; and $f_{h}$ is an output head.
+The LVLM maps the multimodal input query $(x_v,x_t)$ to a $|\mathcal{V}|-$dimension probability distribution over the vocabulary space $\mathcal{V}$, from which the most likely answer $\hat{y}$ is obtained via the argmax operator. \paragraph{Language prior (LP).} An LVLM has a vast amount of knowledge in its parameters obtained during unimodal pretraining and visual instruction tuning of entire model components.
 Since the pre-training of LLM backbone is far more extensive in quantity and diversity of data, and total computing budget, \textit{LVLMs are prone to over-reliance on memorized statistical textual patterns without integrating visual information during inference}.
 Given an input $x$ and an LVLM $F_{\theta}$, we define the model's reliance on statistical textual patterns as the language prior, $\text{LP}(x,F_{\theta})$.
 Note that LP is more like a latent property that lacks a gold-standard measurement.
-Therefore, previous work typically approximates how robust an LVLM is against LP through its performance on carefully constructed datasets.
+Therefore, previous work typically approximates how robust an LVLM is against LP through its performance on carefully curated datasets.
 In contrast, we propose a novel approach that (1) does not require any annotations or careful data curation, (2) tries to quantify LP in a more direct manner, which enables flexible and fine-grained, sample-wise diagnosis for LP of LVLMs.
-Refer to Appendix~\ref{apdx:sec:relwork} for additional context.
+Refer to Appendix~\ref{apdx:sec:relwork} for additional context. \paragraph{Our position.} Although there have been recent attempts to analyze LP in LVLMs, they primarily focus on evaluating model predictions on curated datasets \citep{lee2025vlind, luo2025probing, vo2025vision}, without offering a well-defined or generalizable formulation.
+We argue that such coarse input-output analysis is insufficient: it cannot reveal how LP manifests within the model nor how it can be rigorously quantified.
+In particular, prior approaches overlook the rich latent information encoded inside LVLM---intermediate representations that inform how visual and textual signals are integrated and how biases emerge.
+Making use of these latent representations is essential because they provide direct insight into the inner mechanisms of LP, beyond surface-level outputs.
+With this motivation, we pose the following research question: \textbf{\textit{Can we derive a formal framework to understand and quantify the language prior of LVLMs through the lens of their internal states?}}